 What if you took advantage of the lesser known features of the card, like lost luggage reimbursement, baggage delay insurance, or others?
 While it is not something you plan on, it is a way to easily “cover” the annual fee many times over.

-Example #2 – America Express Platinum Card ($550 Annual Fee)
+Example #2 – The Platinum Card from American Express ($550 Annual Fee)

 On other perks like Centurion Airport Lounge access, Amex offers shopping discounts and extended warranty protection that could easily help you make up the $65 shortfall.
 But this is only if you take advantage of the multitude of card benefits.